ShannaJSmith/css-components/react-components/README.md

-# Built using Create React App
+## Built using Create React App

 A project featuring seperate react components across multiple pages.

-Guide from 50 Projects in 50 Days - HTML, CSS, and JavaScript by Brad Traversy and Florin Pop
+Guide used for some components: 50 Projects in 50 Days - HTML, CSS, and JavaScript by Brad Traversy and Florin Pop

 ## Dependencies